 The Colart Collection

-If you only have artwork in private collections and you wish to include this section on your CV, you should not list the name of the collector unless 1. they are well-known as important collectors of art, and 2. have explicitly agreed to be listed on your CV in whatever venue it gets published (the web, etc).
+If you only have artwork in private collections and you wish to include this section on your CV, you should not list the name of the collector unless 1. they are publicly well-known as important collectors of art, and 2. have explicitly agreed to be listed on your CV in whatever venue it gets published (online, in print, etc).

 If several people own your artwork in private collections and you would like to note that, you can list them like this: